dhebrink/InternProject/README.md

  - Fork this repo on Github.
 When you make a commit, please include which problem(s) that you were working on in the commit message.
 (See more info below.)

- - I highly reccommend running all this from a \*nix terminal.
+ - It is highly recommended to run all this from a \*nix terminal.
    If you don't have one currently set up, you can create an Ubuntu instance using Virtual Box.

  - Install the requirements for the project.
 They're all found in requirements.txt.
 You'll probably